June 11, 2025

 UGC ads are advertisements that feature content made by customers, fans, and creators - not brands - including testimonials, videos, and photos that naturally build trust and drive conversions.

 UGC ad creation relies on real, authentic content.
-Since they blend naturally into any ad campaign, they’ve become a go-to strategy for social media, influencer marketing, and review platforms.
+Since they blend naturally into any ad campaign, incorporating UGC has become a go-to strategy for social media, influencer marketing, and review platforms.

 Statistics, trends, and studies show that traditional advertising just doesn't cut it for people anymore, and they are more likely to rely on peer recommendations and reviews before making a purchase.